 Thursday, October 21 | Virtual (12:00-1:00pm)

 The federal minimum wage has not increased since 2009.
 According to the Economic Policy Institute, the 1965 wage ratio of CEO-to-typical workers was 21-to-1.
 In 2019 the ratio was 320-to-1.
-If that strikes you as just wrong, join us for an engaging hour with William Spriggs, Professor and former Chair of the Department of Economics at Howard University, and Chief Economist to the AFL-CIO.
-The conversation will be moderated by Ashley Putnam, Director of the Economic Growth & Mobility Project at the Federal Reserve Bank of Philadelphia.
-You’ll find out the real issues and how you can help press for a decent wage for working families.
+In this session, we spent an engaging hour with William Spriggs, Professor and former Chair of the Department of Economics at Howard University, and Chief Economist to the AFL-CIO.
+The conversation was moderated by Ashley Putnam, Director of the Economic Growth & Mobility Project at the Federal Reserve Bank of Philadelphia.
+Participants learned about the real issues and how they can help press for a decent wage for working families.
+View this recorded session.

 William Spriggs is a professor in, and former Chair of, the Department of Economics at Howard University and serves as Chief Economist to the AFL-CIO.
 In his role with the AFL-CIO, he chairs the Economic Policy Working Group for the Trade Union Advisory Committee to the Organization for Economic Cooperation and Development, and serves on the board of the National Bureau of Economic Research.
 He is currently on the Advisory Board to the Minneapolis Federal Reserve Bank Opportunity & Inclusive Growth Institute, and on the editorial boards for Public Administration Review and the Journal of the Center for Policy Analysis and Research (of the Congressional Black Caucus Foundation).
 He previously served on the joint National Academy of Sciences and National Academy of Public Administration Committee on the Fiscal Future for the United States.